The Role of Internet of Things (IoT) in Smart Grid Technology and Applications

 Why Do We Need Smart Grid?

-First of all, traditional grids are aging and no longer effective with respect to growing electricity demand.
+Traditional grids are aging and no longer effective with respect to growing electricity demand.
 The image below proves it showing the basic differences and benefits of a smart grid over a traditional one.
 Apart from these advantages, there are three basic reasons why we need smart grid technology and applications.

 To cut cost and risks